zhixiangli/code-similarity/README.md

 ===============

-**Code Similarity** provides some implementations of similarity detection algorithm.
+**Code Similarity** provides some implementations of similarity detection algorithm, including **Longest Common Subsequence** & **Cosine Distance**

+It used to work on data structure courses & exam code check.

 ## Environmental Requirements